benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- Ok, the final reason that Eventbrite wanted to migrate to React is a sort of catch-all
+- Ok, this final one is a sort of catch-all
 - There are many other reason for going for React
 - Don't really deserve their own section (and I don't have hours), but still important...